System Information Decomposition: Case Studies

 Then, we fix $X_1$ and $X_2$ as constants and form different three-variable systems (Cases 1-4) by adding $X_3$, $X_4$, $X_5$, and $X_6$ respectively, as shown in Table \ref{tab:case detail}.
 After knowing the microscopic dynamics of these cases, we can more intuitively analyze their characteristics under the SID framework.

-It is worth noting that these four cases yield identical results under existing probability theory and information theory measures.
+It is worth noting that these four cases yield identical results under existing non-information-decomposition measures.
 The system has 64 equally probable outcomes, each variable has 16 equally probable outcomes, the total information amount in the system is 6, the pairwise mutual information between variables is 2, and the conditional entropy is 2.
-Existing systems analysis methods cannot identify the differences observed in these four examples.
+Existing non-information-decomposition methods cannot identify the differences observed in these four examples, and information-decomposition-related methods cannot decompose the information entropy of all variables in the system and identify the symmetric relationship among variables.

 However, the four systems exhibit three distinct internal characteristics under the SID framework.
 Since these examples comprise mutually independent micro variables, we can intuitively map the micro variables to the information atoms in each case.
 In Case 1, the micro variables $a,b$ provide 2-bit unique information between $X_1$ and $X_2$ ($c,d$ correspond to $X_1$ and $X_3$, $e,f$ correspond to $X_2$ and $X_3$).
 In Case 2, micro variable $a$ provides 1-bit redundant information, while $b$, $c$, and $e$ provide 1-bit unique information between $X_1$ and $X_2$, $X_1$ and $X_4$, $X_2$ and $X_4$ respectively.
 The XOR relationship between $d-f-h$ provides 1-bit synergistic information between variables.
 In Cases 3 and 4, micro variables $a$ and $b$ provide 2-bit redundant information, and XOR relationships of $c-e-g$, $d-f-h$, and $c-f-i$, $d-e-j$ provide 2-bit synergistic information for the two cases, respectively.
 Figure \ref{fig:SID Venn Diagrams} displays the SID Venn diagrams for Cases 1–4.